 This is an impressive list!
 So how do we get them into the Spring Cloud Data Server?
 Could not be easier!
-First, we are going to use the RabbitMQ + Maven flavor for the starters, as this is how we set up the server.
-From the project website, the URL for the stable release is: http://bit.ly/Celsius-SR1-stream-applications-rabbit-maven.
+First, we are going to use the RabbitMQ + Maven flavour for the starters, as this is how we set up the server.
+From the project website, the URL for the stable release is http://bit.ly/Celsius-SR1-stream-applications-rabbit-maven.
 We can supply this to the Data Flow server.
 First, click:

 And then populate the URI and click the Import button: